hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 calculation.
 In the following section, we will work on a few examples and try to understand how to identify bottlenecks from this output.

-The very first thing to do is run the simulation with just one * 1 MPI rank and no threads and find a way to minimise the walltime by adjusting the balance between `Pair`, `Neigh`, `Comm` and the other parts of the calculation.
+The very first thing to do is run the simulation with just 1 MPI rank and no threads and find a way to minimise the walltime by adjusting the balance between `Pair`, `Neigh`, `Comm` and the other parts of the calculation.